General enquiries: 0800 326 5559

 There are signs you can look out for if you’re worried that someone you love might be considering suicide, such as:

-• The person saying so, or that they “wish they weren’t here”.
+• The person saying so, or that they “wish they weren’t here”

-• The desire to escape (often why people abuse alcohol too).
+• The desire to escape (often why people abuse alcohol too)

-• Mood swings.
+• Mood swings

-• Lack of motivation/interest in things.
+• Lack of motivation/interest in things

-• Feeling like everything is hopeless and helpless.
+• Feeling like everything is hopeless and helpless

-• Isolating behaviours.
+• Isolating behaviours

-• Drinking more.
+• Drinking more

-• Involved in more risky behaviours.
+• Involved in more risky behaviours

 It’s important to remember that some people who experience suicidal ideation will present as content or happy.
 Not all those living with these feelings will “look depressed”.

-What to do if you or a loved one is having suicidal thoughts…
+What to do if you or a loved one is having suicidal thoughts

 There are people you can speak to if you’re having suicidal thoughts.
-In the UK, you can call the Samaritans on 116 123.
-Alternatively, you can speak with your local GP.

-If you have a loved one who feels this way and they open up to you, give them space to say what they need to, don’t interrupt.
-Don’t tell them what they should or shouldn’t do and stay calm, as difficult as this can be.
-Simply listen, tell them you care or love them, and then help them to access support.
+If you have a loved one who feels this way and they open up to you, give them space to say what they need to.

-The OK Rehab team is also trained to speak and work with people around mental health and addiction problems.
+The OK Rehab team is also trained to speak and work with people about mental health and addiction problems.
 A call to us can help you to find practical recovery support in your area.

-It’s possible to recover from alcohol addiction and mental health problems.
-As with any type of illness, treatments are required.
+It is possible to recover from alcohol addiction and mental health problems.

 In terms of these illnesses, it’s been shown time and time again that recovery is made possible through human connection.